ML4BM-Lab/GUEST/README.md

     seed_cv_list, final_fold, seed_cv_ne = ggnr.retrieve_results(node_emb) #(RMSD applied with node_emb dictionary)

 You can verify that your splits fulfill the mode requirements after they have been generated.
-Note that if the *apply_rank* method has been called, the split mode will be ignored due to inconsistencies between the rank and the split constraints (Sp, Sd or St constraints may not be possible to be fulfilled if a rank-based constraint has been imposed as well.)
+Note that if the *apply_rank* method has been called, the split mode argument will be ignored due to inconsistencies between the rank and the split constraints (Sp, Sd or St constraints may not be possible to be fulfilled if a rank-based constraint has been imposed as well.)